autorope/donkeycar/docs/utility/ui.md

 ### Future plans
-A couple of nice-to-haves include:
+1. Moving the car connector screen to a web interface, supported on all OS.

-1. Handling of multiple tubs
+1. Handling of multiple tubs.
 1. The ability to also use the filter in training without the need to edit the `myconfig.py` file.
-1. Migration of the `~/.donkeyrc` file to the kivy internal settings
+1. Migration of the `~/.donkeyrc` file to the kivy internal settings.
-1. Support using only a single pilot (or more than two) in the pilot arena
+1. Support using only a single pilot (or more than two) in the pilot arena.